ainagari/prototypicality/classification/readme.md

 `python extract_BERT_representations.py`

 By default, `bert-base-uncased` is used.
 You can specify the name or path of another model with the flag `--model_name_or_path`.
 They will be saved as a .pkl file called "HVD_BERT_representations.pkl".
+You can also extract representations for BERT (ISO) by using the flag --bert_iso.
+They will be saved in a file called "HVD_BERT-ISO_representations.pkl".

 Once representations have been extracted, run:

 `python cv_classif_mcrae.py --vector_type bert --path_to_vectors HVD_BERT_representations.pkl`

+or, for BERT-ISO:

+`python cv_classif_mcrae.py --vector_type bert-iso --path_to_vectors HVD_BERT-ISO_representations.pkl`

 Results of the best configuration will be printed on screen and the full results and predictions will be saved into `CVresults/` as .pkl files.